prarthanaagrawal/LearnNowX-Ideathon/README.md

 ![PHP](https://img.shields.io/badge/-PHP-brightgreen)
 ![MySQL](https://img.shields.io/badge/-MySQL-yellow)

+## AI MODELS
+1. Breast Cancer Detection :
+Convolutional Neural Networks to detect the presence of Metastatic tissue and Invasive Ductal Carcinoma Breast’s Histopathological Images.

+2. Cervical Cancer Detection :
+Voting Ensemble and Extreme Random Trees models predict presence of and preliminary test results according to user’s demographic information, habits, and historic medical records.
+Using the UCI's Machine Learning repository’s Cervical cancer (Risk Factors) Data Set.

+3. PCOS Prediction :
+We used a Voting Ensemble model to predict the risk of PCOS on the basis of lifestyle and food intake habits, that are derived from the 2017 Survey Data.
+There is a database to store data of patients for user-authentication and connect with the user dashboard to show the lab records and appointments

 ## Business Model / StartUp Potential  	:moneybag:
 Subscription-Based Model: Offer tiered subscription plans for users, providing access to different levels of features such as personalized health assessments, ongoing monitoring, virtual consultations with healthcare professionals, and exclusive educational content.